 Before you take your own children trick or treating, spend some time reminding them of the manners you have taught them.
 This repetition will keep your teaching freshly in their minds.
 Also tell them to be very careful not to scare younger kids.
 Instruct them not to walk across people’s yards or touch their flowerbeds.

-Check the children's costumes.
+Check the children's costumes before they go trick or treating.
 Make sure there are no rips or ragged hems that they might trip over.
 Add reflectors to the front, back, and sides.
 Give each child a flashlight or glow stick for an added layer of safety.

 End of the Night

 If you have run out of candy or you have reached that point when you no longer want to answer the door, turn off the light to let trick-or-treaters know you're finished.
 This is a universal signal that trick or treaters should bypass your house.
-Most people end trick-or-treating by 8:30 or 9:00.
+Most people, at least those with small children, end trick-or-treating by 8:30 or 9:00.